What Business Leaders Can Learn from the NFL

 Winning with Veteran Players

-Love them or hate them, there are a host of reasons why the Patriots have been successful, not the least of which is their star quarterback, Tom Brady.
-That aside, it’s clear that Coach Bill Belichick and the Patriots’ front office are geniuses in filling positions with a diverse and talented roster.
+Love them or hate them, there are numerous reasons why the Patriots have been so successful, not least of which is their star quarterback, Tom Brady.
+Beyond that, it’s evident that Coach Bill Belichick and the Patriots’ front office excel at building a diverse and talented roster.

 NFL players

-As a business analogy, in the same way an Offensive Coordinator will seek out proven talent to bridge immediate gaps in the system, a Chief Revenue Officer will want to find and hire experienced “veteran” executives to lead sales and marketing initiatives.
-That’s where adding “veteran players on manageable contracts” can be a viable solution and a driver of success for companies that strategically hire fractional leaders.
+In a business context, just as an Offensive Coordinator seeks proven talent to fill immediate gaps, a Chief Revenue Officer aims to hire experienced “veteran” executives to lead sales and marketing efforts.
+Adding “veteran players on manageable contracts” can be a strategic solution and a key driver of success for companies that hire fractional leaders.

 7 Benefits of Having Veteran Players on Your Team